-Safekeeping fees are based on the Net Asset Value of the Fund and vary, from 0.0020% to 0.80%, depending on the country in which the security is traded and held, exclusive of transaction charges and out-of-pocket expenses, subject to a minimum annual fee of \$3,480 in respect of the Fund per annum.
-The Fund shall also bear the cost of all relevant sub-custodian transaction charges incurred by the Depositary, or any sub-custodian, which shall not exceed normal commercial rates.
+Safekeeping fees are based on the Net Asset Value of the Fund and vary, from 0.0015% to 0.31%, depending on the country in which the security is traded and held, exclusive of transaction charges and out-of-pocket expenses, subject to a minimum annual fee of \$100,000 per annum, which will be applied pro-rata across the Funds of the Company.
+The Fund shall also bear the cost of all relevant subcustodian transaction charges incurred by the Depositary, or any sub-custodian, which shall not exceed normal commercial rates.
 The Depositary shall also be entitled to reimbursement of reasonable out-of-pocket expenses incurred by the Depositary, or any sub-custodian, for the benefit of the Fund.

-The Depositary, as trustee, shall be entitled to a fee payable out of the assets of the Fund accruing at each Valuation Point and payable monthly in arrears at the end of each calendar month at an annual rate of up to 0.0175% of the Net Asset Value of the Fund, subject to a minimum annual fee per Fund, exclusive of out-of-pocket expenses, of \$7,100.
+The Depositary, as trustee, shall be entitled to a fee payable out of the assets of the Fund accruing at each Valuation Point and payable monthly in arrears at the end of each calendar month at an annual rate of up to 0.0065% of the Net Asset Value of the Fund, subject to a minimum annual fee per Fund, exclusive of out-of-pocket expenses, of \$20,000.